 5. Make an Offer: How much are you willing to pay?

 When you are ready to make an offer on a property, you need to determine what other homes of similar size, style, and condition have sold for in the same neighborhood or vicinity.
-An important thing is if you need the house with or without furniture as this will make the price more high than usual, and if you want it without any furniture you will still need to think in how much you need to spend on new furniture you can buy online desk for study or desk for the kitchen, in this guide you can find several products such as hot tub and more to find prices and start making a budget if in this case you decide to go buy by yourself.
+An important thing is if you need the house with or without furniture as this will make the price more high than usual and if you want it without any furniture you will still need to think in how much you need to spend on new furniture you can buy online desk for study or desk for the kitchen, in this guide you can find several products such as portable MSpa spa and more to find prices and start making a budget if in this case you decide to go buy by yourself.
 Your realtor can help you find this information.
 Once you have it, you should be able to come up with a realistic range of value.

 6. Preparing the Offer: What goes into the sales contract?

 Once you determine an offering price, you and your agent will prepare a Contract for Sale.
-This is a contract, and you will have to make decisions regarding inspections, a closing date, closing attorney, inclusions, and earnest money amount, to name a few.
+This is a contract, and you will have to make decisions regarding inspections, a closing date, closing attorney from Phoenix Law Firm, inclusions, and earnest money amount, to name a few.
 You need to read and understand the contract fully before you sign it.
 Once you sign, your agent will submit the contract to the seller.

 7. Negotiations: What will be the bottom line?